jpascal4/fictional-garbanzo/README.md

 - Additionally, a `.sln` file will have been created in the `build` directory.
 If you wish to open the project in Visual Studio with this, you can.

 #### Thanks
-Cryptonote Developers, Bytecoin Developers, Monero Developers, Forknote Project, TurtleCoin Community, BLOC Community
+Cryptonote Developers, Bytecoin Developers, Monero Developers, Forknote Project, TurtleCoin Community, BLOC Community.

 ### Copypasta for license when editing files

-Hi TurtleCoin contributor, thanks for forking and sending back Pull Requests.
+Hi BLOC contributor, thanks for forking and sending back Pull Requests.
 Extensive docs about contributing are in the works or elsewhere.
 For now this is the bit we need to get into all the files we touch.
-Please add it to the top of the files, see [src/CryptoNoteConfig.h](https://github.com/furiousteam/BLOC/commit/28cfef2575f2d767f6e512f2a4017adbf44e610e) for an example.
+Please add it to the top of the files, see [src/CryptoNoteConfig.h] or see below for an exemple

 ```
 // Copyright (c) 2012-2017, The CryptoNote developers, The Bytecoin developers
 // Copyright (c) 2014-2018, The Monero Project
 // Copyright (c) 2018, The TurtleCoin Developers
-// Copyright (c) 2018-2019, The BLOC Developers
+// Copyright (c) 2018-2019, The BLOC.MONEY Developers
 //
 // Please see the included LICENSE file for more information.
+//
+// BLOC is free software: you can redistribute it and/or modify
+// it under the terms of the GNU Lesser General Public License as published by
+// the Free Software Foundation, either version 3 of the License, or
+// (at your option) any later version.
+//
+// BLOC is distributed in the hope that it will be useful,
+// but WITHOUT ANY WARRANTY; without even the implied warranty of
+// MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the
+// GNU Lesser General Public License for more details.
+//
+// You should have received a copy of the GNU General Public License
+// along with BLOC.
+If not, see <http://www.gnu.org/licenses/>.
 ```